Testing

 ....If you want to run all tests in parallel (e.g., with 8 processes):

 ctest -j8 --output-on-failureCTest will schedule execution of tests trying to use all the 8 processes.
-In this, CTest handles MPI processes correctly, and ensures that only one GPU test is being run at the time.
+In this, CTest handles MPI processes correctly, and ensures that only one GPU test is being run at a time.
 If you compiled Palace, the total number of processes that could end up used in this example is 8 * OMP_NUM_THREADS.

-If you run specific tests categories, you can use regex matching, for example
+To run specific tests categories, you can use regex matching, for example

 ctest -R mpi- # Run only MPI tests